-Ask your employer to send you a copy of these required business documents, along with your verified/authenticated contract.
+Ask your employer to send you a copy of these required business documents and your verified contract.

 Gather the following supporting documents that prove your qualifications for the overseas job:

-- Certificate of employment from your previous employers or business permit if you were self-employed
+- Certificate of employment from your previous employers or OFW Info Sheet/business permit if you were self-employed

 - Diploma and/or Transcript of Records/Form 137